 I work as an Economist at the Bank for International Settlements in Basel, Switzerland.
-(Obvious but important disclaimer: this is my private site, the views expressed here are my own and not those of the BIS).
+(Disclaimer: this is my private site, the views expressed here are my own and not those of the BIS).

 My research interests revolve around macroeconomics, systemic risk, interbank networks, financial stability and econometrics.
 You can find my CV in the CV Section to the left or in pdf here (updated December 2016).
 Below you can find a summary of my research (for more details see Research section):

 - External financing and economic activity in the euro area – why are bank loans special?
 (2017), with R. Unger.
 BIS WP 622.
 Also Bundesbank DP 04/2017.
 NEW!

 - Multiplex interbank networks and systemic importance – An application to European data (2016), with I. Alves.
 Journal of Financial Stability (forthcoming).
 Also ECB Working Paper 1952.

 - Systemic loops and liquidity regulation (2016), with E. Faia.
 Journal of Financial Stability, Vol 27, pp 1-16.

 - Input-Output-based measures of systemic importance (2015), with I. Angeloni.
 Quantitative Finance, 15:4, 589-606.